Burn Hall School

 Burn Hall School is an all boys missionary school in Srinagar, Jammu and Kashmir, India.
 Its motto is "Industria Floremus - In Toil We Flourish".
 It is one of the oldest schools in the valley.
-The school celebrated its Diamond Jubilee in 2016.
+The school celebrated its Diamond Jubilee in 2016, and it's Platinum Jubilee on 17 April 2026.

 History

-Mill Hill missionaries Fr.
+The Mill Hill Missionaries (MHM) first settled in the Kashmir area in 1884 to provide pastoral care to Catholic soldiers and began establishing a formal mission, including the construction of oldest Catholic Church in Jammu and Kashmir at Baramulla in 1891.
+On 6th July, 1887, Pope Leo XIII erected the Apostolic Prefecture of Kashmir and Kafirstan, whose territories extended from Kashmir to Kabul, and entrusted it to the Mill Hill Missionaries.
+It were eventually the Mill Hill missionaries Fr.
 Thijssen and Fr.
-Jong started a boys' school in Srinagar in 1942.
+Jong who started this boys' school in Srinagar in 1942.
 "The Willows" building which housed the first Burn Hall School is now the Teachers' Training College.

-The Srinagar branch closed down temporarily following the Pakistani invasion that occurred during the Indo-Pakistani War of 1947–1948, and it was restarted on 17 April 1956 with its first principal, Father J. Boerkamp.
+The Srinagar branch closed down temporarily following the Pakistani invasion that occurred during the Indo-Pakistani War of 1947–1948, and it was restarted on 17 April 1976 with its first principal, Father J. Boerkamp.

+In reconstruction of the school premises, after a fire gutted down the building on March 27, 1976, Misereor and Dutch Lenten Campaign Foundation (Formerly Cebemo) had majorly helped with aid for new operations.

 Location

 Burn Hall School is located in Sonwar, Srinagar.
 It is neighboured by Ziarat Sharief of Syed Yaqoob Sahib, and Sher-i-Kashmir Stadium.

 Administration

 Burn Hall School is managed by the Roman Catholic Diocese of Jammu–Srinagar.
 It is directed by the Education Society of the Jammu-Srinagar Diocese.
 The school serves children from age 3 years through secondary school.